 While distributions from Roth IRAs are generally not subject to federal or state income taxes during the lifetime of the original owner, the balances are still subject to estate tax, so it is important to plan accordingly.
-Since there are other ways to transfer money to heirs, such as trusts and gifting, consult an estate planning advisor before making any decisions.
+Since there are other ways to transfer money to heirs, such as trusts and gifting, consult an estate planning professional before making any decisions.

 Charitable donations If you have to satisfy an RMD and you would also like to make a gift to charity, then consider a qualified charitable distribution (QCD).